How are fiat currencies valued?

 What determines the value of Crypto?

 The usage of crypto and fiat is similar in many ways.
-Both are a medium of exchange and store of value.
-They hence must derive their importance from society’s acceptance and usage.
-That leads us to the law of demand and supply which states that “All factors being constant, increased demand will stimulate a rise in prices, and increased supply will lead to a decline in price.” cryptos are found by mining, and it gets tougher over time.
+Both are a medium of exchange and a store of value.
+Hence they must derive their importance from society’s acceptance and usage.
+That leads us to the law of demand and supply which states that “All factors being constant, increased demand will stimulate a rise in prices, and increased supply will lead to a decline in price.”
+Cryptos are found by mining, and it gets tougher over time.
 The speed at which miners can access a unit of BTC on the other hand reduces as the difficulty level increases.
-Some cryptos such as Bitcoin have a fixed supply.
+Some top crypto coins, such as Bitcoin, have a fixed supply.
 As mining gets harder, the rate of supply falls.
 If there is more demand for such a coin, its price will definitely shoot up.
 Factors such as government crackdowns that were witnessed in China last year caused a scare among investors.
 Most of them started panic selling their cryptos, creating an excess supply that saw the price of many coins such as BTC fall.

 Cost of production